njh/EtherSia/README.md

 - No fragmentation support
 - A single network interface is assumed
 - A single local router on the network is assumed
+- The network prefix length is assumed to be /64

 If you need a more fully functional IPv6 stack, then take a look at [Contiki].